bhagyas/awesome-alfresco/README.md

 ###Share
 - [Alfresco Default User Avatars] (https://github.com/fmaul/alfresco-default-user-avatars) - Alfresco module that creates color coded avatars for users without a personal profile picture
 - [Alfresco Share Site Logo Customization] (https://github.com/douglascrp/alfresco-share-site-logo-customization) - This addon will allow you to set a different logo for each Alfresco Site
+- [Alfresco Share Clipboard](https://github.com/fmaul/alfresco-share-clipboard) - This extensions adds a Clipboard to the Alfresco Share document library that allows collecting documents.
+- [Alfresco Unzip Action] (https://github.com/atolcd/alfresco-unzip-action) - This extension allows you to add "Unzip" action in Alfresco Share Document Library web tier (available in both Document Library site and repository).

+###Share Dashlets
+- [Notice Dashlet] (https://github.com/share-extras/notice-dashlet) - Dashlet to display a user-defined piece of content on a user or a site dashboard
+- [Event Scheduling Dashlet](https://github.com/atolcd/alfresco-event-scheduling) - This extension allows you to plan events directly from a Share dashlet (the dashlet can be added, either on a user or on a site dashboard).
+- [Alfresco Favorite Folders Dashlet] (https://github.com/loftuxab/alfresco-favorite-folders-dashlet) - Adds favorite folder dashlet to Alfresco Share

 ###Transformers and Previewers
 - [Alfresoc Vector Transformations Module] (https://github.com/loftuxab/alfresco-vector-transformations-module) - Adding support for vector file transformations in Alfresco including DWG and SVG
 - [STL Previewer] (https://github.com/ntmcminn/STL-Previewer) - Enables Share previews of STL 3d Model files
 - [MD Preview](https://github.com/cetra3/md-preview) - Markdown Previews and Editing for Alfresco Share

 ###Tutorials